The Thomas Chapin era

 Co-Manager & Co-Owner, Downtown Music Gallery, NYC

-Bruce Lee Gallanter founded Downtown Music Gallery in May of 1991, and for 25 years DMG has promoted all forms of New Music: Avant Jazz, Progressive Rock, Modern Composer and Downtown Scene Experimental sounds.
+Bruce Lee Gallanter founded Downtown Music Gallery in May of 1991, and for over 25 years DMG has promoted all forms of New Music: Avant Jazz, Progressive Rock, Modern Composer and Downtown Scene Experimental sounds.

 Marty Khan © Helene Cann